 Unusual Options Activity Insight: Melco Resorts and Enter

-Shares of Melco Resorts and Enter (NASDAQ:MLCO) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $14.82.
+Melco Resorts and Enter (NASDAQ:MLCO) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $13.26 following the option alert.

 - Sentiment: BULLISH